xyl1t/IsometricTest_Final/README.md

   - And finally, thanks to this answer I was able to implement tile selection with variable height: https://stackoverflow.com/questions/21842814/mouse-position-to-isometric-tile-including-height?rq=1

 # License
-  This project is licensed under the MIT License (https://www.tldrlegal.com/l/mit)
+  This project is licensed under the MIT License (you can find info about the MIT License here: https://www.tldrlegal.com/l/mit)